Who should apply to NEW Leadership™ New Jersey?

-NEW Leadership™ New Jersey is open to undergraduate students enrolled in any New Jersey college or university and New Jersey residents enrolled in out-of-state schools for the 2016-2017 academic year.
+NEW Leadership™ New Jersey is open to undergraduate students enrolled in any New Jersey college or university and New Jersey residents enrolled in out-of-state schools for the current academic year.

 CAWP is committed to including women from diverse socioeconomic, ethnic, racial and educational backgrounds in each NEW Leadership™ class.
 We strongly encourage women of color, non-traditional college women, and students with a wide range of majors to apply.